Young Scholars Call for Papers

 87th Annual Meeting of the Society for Military History

-The Society for Military History is pleased to call for papers for several special sessions by Young Scholars (B.A. and M.A. students) during its 87th Annual Meeting, hosted by the Army Historical Foundation in Arlington, VA.
+The Society for Military History is pleased to call for papers for several special sessions by Young Scholars (B.A. and M.A. students) during its 87th Annual Meeting, hosted by the Joint Advanced Warfighting School in Norfolk, VA.
 The goal of this initiative is to highlight excellent historical research by students who are not in PhD programs and promote them and their work.

-The program committee will consider proposals on all aspects of military history, especially encouraging submissions that reflect on this year’s theme, Policy by Other Means.
+For the 2021 meeting, the Program Committee will consider paper and panel proposals on all aspects of military history, especially encouraging submissions that reflect on this year’s theme: Turning the Tide: Revolutionary Moments in Military History.

-IMPORTANT NOTE: CVs should include only institutional affiliation, email address, and other professional contact information.
-They should not contain personal information, since CVs will be linked to the conference program on the mobile app.
+Proposals are welcome for complete panels, roundtables, and individual papers.
+Curriculum vitae with institutional affiliation, email address, and other contact information are required for all presenters, including panel chairs and commentators.
+They should not contain personal information, since CVs may be linked to the conference program on the mobile app.

-- Panel proposals must include a panel title and 300-word abstract summarizing the theme of the panel; paper title and a 300-word abstract for each paper proposed; and a one-page professional curriculum vitae for each panelist.
-Include CVs for faculty chairs and commentators; if no chair or commentator is noted, the program committee will assign one.
+- Panel proposals must include a panel title and 300-word abstract summarizing the theme of the panel; paper title and a 300-word abstract for each paper proposed; and a one-page professional curriculum vitae for each panelist (including the chair and commentator).

 - Individual paper proposals are also welcome and must include a paper title, 300-word abstract of the paper, and one-page vita with contact information and email address.
-The program committee will assign accepted papers to an appropriate panel with a chair and commentator.
+If accepted, individual papers will be assigned by the program committee to an appropriate panel with a chair and commentator.

-- Proposal explains the topic, research questions, methodologies, and historiographic significance in ways that specialists and non-specialists alike can understand.
+- Proposal explains the topic, research questions, methodologies, and historiographic significance to specialists and non-specialists alike can understand or explains how the panel will be of value to a range of SMH members teaching military history courses.
 (10 points)

 - Proposal presents new findings or revisions of long-held interpretations.
 (10 points)